 |

 a little blah blah (albb) is an artists' initiative that since 2005 has operated as a platform for contemporary art through a wide range of channels including projects, exhibitions & events, screenings, talks, a residency program, internships and an open-access archive of art books & catalogues.
 Our program has evolved in a pioneering spirit, in response to the gaps and needs of the Saigon art scene.
-Working in an environment in which the 'alternative' is the arena presenting the greatest possibilities, albb seeks to remain constantly responsive to the changing landscape of opportunities and developments in Ho Chi Minh City.
-Since 2008 albb has re-focussed its program to presenting one major project each year.
+Since 2008 we have re-focussed our program to presenting one major project each year, capacity building and the ongoing running of albb Reading Room.

 |